spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 instances: 0
 ```

 The key is to set the `instances` property to `0`.
-This will ensure that the app is staged without being actually running.
+Doing so ensures that the application is staged without actually being run.
 We also do not need a route to be created and can set `no-route` to `true`.

 <!--TIP-->

 Having this app staged but not running has a second advantage as well.
-Not only do we need this staged application to run a task in a subsequent step, but if your database service is internal (part of your Cloud Foundry instance) we can use this application to establish an SSH tunnel to the associated MySql database service to see the persisted data.
-But we go into the details for that a little bit further down below.
+Not only do we need this staged application to run a task in a subsequent step, but, if our database service is internal (part of your Cloud Foundry instance), we can use this application to establish an SSH tunnel to the associated MySql database service to see the persisted data.
+We go into the details for that a little later in this document.

 <!--END_TIP-->

-#### Running billsetuptask on Cloud Foundry
+#### Running `billsetuptask` on Cloud Foundry

-In order to deploy the first task application `billsetuptask`, create file `manifest-billsetuptask.yml` with the following contents:
+To deploy the first task application (`billsetuptask`), you must create a file named `manifest-billsetuptask.yml` with the following contents:

 ```yaml
 applications: